erebboah/AdvancedInformatics_Week6-10_Pipelines/README.md

         ...
 ```

-For fun, I also concatenated the `*.counts.txt` files into a matrix with each sample as a column and each gene as a row (79 samples x 17,491 genes) using `scripts/make_rna_matrix.R`.
+I concatenated the `*.counts.txt` files into a matrix with each sample as a column and each gene as a row (100 samples x 17,491 genes) using `scripts/make_rna_matrix.R`.
 The script loops though each sample using the `prefixes_tissueE.txt` file and joins each `.counts.txt` file by the FlyBase gene ID.
 ```
 Rscript make_rna_matrix.R
 ```